-- The list on the left side of the dialog shows all avaible window decorations.
-The xfwm 4 module offers the choice between a small amount of themes, but there are more supplementary themes avaible in xfwm4-themes extra package.
+- The list on the left side of the dialog shows all available window decorations.
+The xfwm 4 module offers the choice between a small amount of themes, but there are more supplementary themes available in xfwm4-themes extra package.

 - Title font

 - The “Font select” button shows the family font currently in use for the window title appearance.
 Click this button if you want to change it, and a “Font selection” dialog will appear.
 It works like the font selection dialog of appearance settings.

 - Whatever the buttons layout is, you can choose the alignment of the title inside the title bar, selecting one of those simple options : align it to the left, center or right.

 - The button layout configuration uses an easy drag and drop tool.
 Click and drag the buttons to change the layout.
 Drop a button in the “Hidden” area to remove a button from the titlebar.
 All modifications will have an immediate effect on the title bar buttons position.

 - Menu: Context menu that provides access to window management features like maximize, minimize, move, resize, always on top, workspace placement, and close

 - Stick: Toggle to keep the window on the current workspace